nickfargo/state/_includes/content/api/module.md

 If no `owner` is provided, `state()` creates and returns a formal `StateExpression` based on the contents of `expression` and `attributes`.

 Calling `state` with no arguments returns an empty `StateExpression`.
-Similarly, within an `expression`, a reference to `state` (rather than an invocation) indicates the expression of an empty state.
+Similarly, within an `expression`, a reference to `state` (rather than an invocation) implies the expression of an empty state as well.

 {% highlight javascript %}
 {% include examples/api/module.js %}